tiedot/tiedot.github.io/README.md

 tiedot is a very small project in the large open source community - it is growing fast thanks to the 800+ stars and watchers, as well as many contributors for their feedback, comments, ideas and code.
 Your contribution matters a lot!

-Pull requests/forks all welcome, and please share your thoughts, questions and feature requests in [Issues] section.
+Pull requests/forks all welcome, and please share your thoughts, questions and feature requests in [Issues](https://github.com/HouzuoGuo/tiedot/issues) section.

 Let me know what you think about tiedot, I love to hear from you!
-Please [Email me], follow my [Twitter] and [blog].
+Please [Email me](mailto:guohouzuo@gmail.com), follow my [Twitter](https://twitter.com/hzguo) and [blog](https://allstarnix.blogspot.ru/).

 ### Get tiedot!

-tiedot is distributed under the [Simplified BSD license][Contributors and License].
+tiedot is distributed under the [Simplified BSD license](/contributors_and_license.md/) [Contributors and License](/contributors_and_license.md/).

 The newest version 3.2 introduces Javascript Web Token authorization in addition to the conventional HTTP APIs.
-Please check out [Version History] for change logs and more version information.
+Please check out [Version History](/version_history.md/) for change logs and more version information.

 ### Project Story